 The most interesting parameters here are FOV (Field of View) and Aspect (viewport proportions).
 Let’s talk about them now.

-The top image has and aspect ratio of 3:1, while the bottom one has 4:3.
-Boxshot tries to fit the scene in the current window, which has a completely different aspect, so it has to render slightly more of the background and mark these areas with the dark color.
+The top image has and aspect ratio of 3:1, while the bottom one has 1:1.
+Boxshot tries to fit the scene in the current window, which has a completely different aspect, so it has to render slightly more of the background and mark these areas with the gray color.

 As you will see in the rendering tutorial the aspect affects rendering resolution, so when you change one, think about the other.